Sign Up Here

 "Hi Marissa, Thank you again for conducting the Guardian training.
 It was truly a great learning experience!
 I’m so happy that even as a student I was able to participate.
 I very much enjoyed it and am looking forward to using it with patients in the future."

 "In any electrical stimulation protocol we have to be aware of the anatomical structures and physiological process as well as the patient’s safety.
-Throughout my doctoral studies I had the opportunities to study the Teresa Biber approach to neuromuscular electrical stimulation (NMES) and found great results in my research.
+Throughout my doctoral studies I had the opportunities to study this approach to neuromuscular electrical stimulation (NMES) and found great results in my research.
 Upon leading one of the largest Speech Pathology programs in the country I found another aspect of electrical stimulation that was important, cost.
 I found that a lot of locations could not offer e-stim to patients due to the overwhelming cost of the treatment.
-Biber’s recommended alternative electrode placement in the submental region allows me to target the appropriate anatomical structures and physiological process as well as train my own clinicians in dysphagia as well as the modality of NMES.
+The recommended alternative electrode placement in the submental region allows me to target the appropriate anatomical structures and physiological process as well as train my own clinicians in dysphagia as well as the modality of NMES.
 Through time outcome data was collected and showed that the program was producing tremendous outcomes according to the American Speech-Language and Hearing Association (ASHA) National Outcomes Measurement System (NOMS).
-I would recommend the approach that Teresa Biber has developed from a clinical standpoint, safety standpoint, evidenced based standpoint and from an operational/cost standpoint."
+I would recommend this approach from a clinical standpoint, safety standpoint, evidenced based standpoint and from an operational/cost standpoint."

 "The training was awesome!
 I already have started two patients on NMES and they are doing well!
 Please send me the pink boot for my Guardian.Happy Thanksgiving"